hayleynondorf/notes/README.md

 Second, planning ahead is crucial for success.
 Make a plan for your day, week, or even month, depending on your project.
 Planning ahead will ensure you have enough time to complete each task and avoid last-minute panic.
 It will also help to break down larger tasks into smaller, more manageable pieces, making it easier to stay on track.
  -- 250 words

+# 2024-02-03
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, strive to write clear, concise code that's easy to understand and maintain.
+Avoid unnecessary complexity; it often leads to bugs and hinders future development.
+Remember, you're not just writing code for computers but also for fellow humans who will read and interact with it."

+This quote emphasizes the importance of keeping code simple and clean, a principle that applies universally across all programming paradigms and languages.
+It reflects the understanding that while solving complex problems, the solution's elegance lies in its simplicity, which is a hallmark of great software engineering practices.